zachvalenta/notes-sw/ai/clients.md

 📜 https://aider.chat/
 🗄️ `task-mgmt.md` 2024 workflow

+CONFIG
+* fs: `$HOME/.aider.conf.yml`
+* analytics: `$HOME/.aider/analytics.json`

+ZA
-* upgrade to latest version and see if that fixes bug where aider asks if you want to create a file and then errs out bc it tries to read a file it didn't create
+* 🚧 upgrade to latest version and see if that fixes bug where aider asks if you want to create a file and then errs out bc it tries to read a file it didn't create
 * workflows https://aider.chat/examples/2048-game.html https://aider.chat/examples/hello-world-flask.html https://aider.chat/docs/usage/tutorials.html
 * modes https://aider.chat/docs/usage/modes.html